trimstray/nginx-admins-handbook/README.md

   > It is recommended to disable any modules which are not required as this will minimise the risk of any potential attacks by limiting the operations allowed by the web server.

   > The best way to unload unused modules is use the `configure` option during installation.

-  > If you have static linking a shared module you should re-compile NGINX.
+If you have static linking a shared module you should re-compile NGINX.

+  > Use only high quality modules and remember about that:
+  >
+  > _Unfortunately, many third‑party modules use blocking calls, and users (and sometimes even the developers of the modules) aren’t aware of the drawbacks.
+Blocking operations can ruin NGINX performance and must be avoided at all costs._

 ###### Example